Terms of reference

 The aim of the Academic Ethics and Integrity Committee is to oversee and promote the highest standards of integrity in all aspects of teaching and research.

 The Committee will be responsible for advising Senate on the development, implementation and review of strategic procedures and guidelines relating to academic ethics.
-The Committee will oversee academic integrity across the university.
+The Committee is reponsible for the strategic development of the University's research integrity agenda, in compliance with the Concordat to Support Research Integrity.

 The role of the Committee will be proactive in relation to emerging issues of national or international significance.